ryan-mcclue/musings/projects/wc-experiment.md

 also, algorithmic optimisation is not necessarily performance aware programming (i.e. might involve math etc.)
 We are learning about CPU mental model

+when timing code, repeat; this will give time to show what it's like when cache is primed

+count operations/cycle

 IMPORTANT: theoretical increases like 4x with 4 cores etc. only seen if inside cache

 1. reduce number of instructions (waste, SIMD)